 Generally, all periods of the student's enrollment count when evaluating Satisfactory Academic Progress (SAP), even in periods when the student did not receive financial aid.
 It is the policy of Bishop State Community College to allow a financial aid student to have no limit to the number of major changes.
 Students may also change their major at any given time, however, the change must not take effect until the end of the semester.
 Credits attempted and earned under a previous major will not count towards the new major in evaluating SAP if those credits do not transfer to the new major.
 The student's SAP is reset with the change of major, transfer student's credits that apply towards the student's declared major of study will be counted in evaluating SAP.
 Grades of W's and F's and IP's earned at another college that will not transfer to Bishop State College will not be counted in the SAP evaluation.
+All courses attempted at the College will be evaluated to determine overall SAP complianc.

-Students changing their major or program of study are required to complete and submit to the Registrar's Office a "Change of Major" form.
-The Registrar's Office will determine how many credit hours from the previous major(s) or program(s) that will count toward the new major or program.
+Students changing their major or program of study are required to complete and submit to the Admissions Office a "Change of Major" form.
 All attempted and earned credits applicable to the new major or program will be included in the calculation of the maximum time frame.